-The latest COVID-19 numbers (Oct.
-27)
+The latest COVID-19 numbers (Jan.
+20)

-Health department officials on Tuesday said four people are currently hospitalized in Vermont for COVID-19, while no one is currently being monitored in the state’s hospitals for potential COVID-19 symptoms.
+Health department officials on Wednesday said 42 people are currently hospitalized in Vermont for COVID-19, up two from yesterday.
+Seven of those patients are in intensive care.
+Four people are currently being monitored in hospitals for potential COVID-19 symptoms, according to the DOH.

 Officials said 7,020 Vermonters have thus far recovered from COVID-19.

 Chittenden County has reported the most coronavirus cases, with 3,675, according to the DOH.
 Then it’s Washington County with 1,051 cases, followed by Bennington County with 818, Windsor County with 757 cases, Windham County with 720, and Franklin County with 685.
 Then it’s Rutland County with 684, Addison County with 533, and Orange County with 395.